amald94/sentiment-analysis-imdb/README.md

 def build_dict(data, vocab_size = 5000):
 	"""Construct and return a dictionary mapping each of the most frequently appearing words to a unique integer."""

-	# TODO: Determine how often each word appears in `data`.
+	#  Determine how often each word appears in `data`.
 Note that `data` is a list of sentences and that a
 	#       sentence is a list of words.
 	# print(np.concatenate( data[0:5], axis=0 ))
 	word_counts = Counter(np.concatenate( data, axis=0 ))
 	# print(word_counts)
 	# word_count = {} # A dict storing the words that appear in the reviews along with how often they occur

-	# TODO: Sort the words found in `data` so that sorted_words[0] is the most frequently appearing word and
+	# Sort the words found in `data` so that sorted_words[0] is the most frequently appearing word and
 	#       sorted_words[-1] is the least frequently appearing word.

 	sorted_words = sorted(word_counts, key=word_counts.get, reverse=True)